lwndhrst/cboids/README.md

-# odin-vs-c
+# multilingual-boids

-Comparing Odin and C performance for a simple flocking simulation using raylib.
+Boids in various languages using raylib.

 ## 2D Boids Algorithm